 Tara Gidus Collingwood | November 14, 2017

-Knowing what to eat and drink on and off the court can mean the difference between winning and losing.
-Follow these nutrition tips to help you perform like a pro!
+Knowing what to eat and drink on and off the tennis court can mean the difference between winning and losing.
+Follow these nutrition tips for tennis players to help you perform like a pro!

 The food you put in your body directly impacts your performance on the court.
 Focus on whole grains, lean proteins, fruits, vegetables, and healthy fats to play at your best.

 - 3-4 hours prior: carbs + protein + fat (meal)

 - Every hour: carbs (30-60 grams)